verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] I hope this email finds you before I do.
 - [ ] 7th best mosquito murderer in a family of 4.
 - [ ] The silver lining of civilisational collapse is we might finally see the end of k-pop.
+- [ ] He had been the furthest away from me he had ever been and had still managed to annoy me.